Funnily enough, free stock photos that are of high quality are actually pretty hard to come by.

-I also really love PixaBay.
+I love PixaBay.
 Not only do they have gorgeous free stock photos for you to use, but they also have a large collection of vectors and art illustrations, too.

 Oh, and if it matters, they also have a mobile app.
 That’s cool, I guess.

 What’s cool, though, is that you also get to see some statistics on each photo (i.e. how many views, downloads and likes a picture has gained in the last month).

 All images claim to be under the CC0 license.
 I still prefer Visual Hunt due to its versatility, but hey, this is another cool resource to use as well!

-If front covers aren’t you’re thing, then maybe you’d like to check out how we used high resolution images to bring out graphs and charts on PowerPoint slides.
+If front covers aren’t your thing, then maybe you’d like to check out how we used high-resolution images to bring out graphs and charts on PowerPoint slides.